Surafels/my-portfolio/README.md

 ### Prerequisites

-In order to set up and run the application you need:
+To set up and run the application you need:

 - A code editor preferably Visual Studio Code
-- A web browser preferably Google chrome.
+- A web browser preferably Google Chrome.

 Basic requirements are needed in order to fully understand how the project fully works :

-- Basic knowledge of HTML, CSS, React, Bootstrap, and webpack.
+- Basic knowledge of HTML, CSS, React, Bootstrap, and Webpack.
 - How to work with Git and GitHub.
 - Basic knowledge of APIs.